Day to Day

 So for a person with a learning disability and/or autism spectrum conditions it is likely to look like this:

-For all of us, the ability to organise, sequence and prioritise helps us to plan daily activities and manage our time effectively is vital, there are not many of us who would continue to thrive without the use of diaries and calendars.
+For all of us, the ability to organise, sequence and prioritise helps us to plan daily activities and manage our time effectively.
+There are not many of us who would continue to thrive without the use of diaries and calendars.
 However as described above many people with a learning disability and/or autism spectrum conditions may find organising, sequencing and prioritising difficult due to their cognitive functioning ability.

-At ASC Healthcare in adoption of the above theory, we view it as vital day to day to provide each individual with the means and resources to be able to understand the planning of the structure and content of their day, for some this may be on an hour by hour basis and for others may span across their waking hours.
+At ASC Healthcare in adoption of the above theory, we view it as vital day to day need to provide each individual with the means and resources to be able to understand the planning of the structure and content of their day, for some this may be on an hour by hour basis and for others may span across their waking hours.
+Therefore, we believe autism therapy methods should be developed by considering such emotional challenges that can assist a patient in dealing with them.

-Working within The My Shared Pathway, we recognise that by achievement and implementation of compensatory supports which actively support cognitive functioning then the impact will likely be enhanced emotional well-being is seen to contribute to upward spirals in increasing coping ability, self-esteem, performance, productivity and motivation which will reduce the likelihood of mental or physical illness and reduce the need for a lengthy stay period in hospital for mental illness treatment.
+Working within The My Shared Pathway, we recognise that by achievement and implementation of compensatory supports, we canactively support cognitive functioning.
+Advanced support methods create a positive impact and likely be seen as enhanced emotional well-being which will contribute to upward spirals in increasing coping ability, self-esteem, performance, productivity and motivation and in the process reduce the likelihood of mental or physical illness.
+Not only that, it can reduce the need for a lengthy stay period in hospital for mental illness treatment.
+Such therapy for autism can improve the overall nature of cognition for the ASC patients.

 The Breightmet Centre in this unique approach to people with a learning disability and/or autism spectrum conditions will provide a framework of varied and individual experiences and opportunities within an overall therapy timetable, this will be the emphasis of day to day living in order to actively promote long term wellness.

-Our creative therapy programmes of daily, support and activities will include specific aims and objectives and be implemented accurately and consistently in order to maintain and develop the potential of each individual.
+Our creative therapy treatment for autism program and daily support activities will include specific aims and objectives and be implemented accurately and consistently in order to maintain and develop the potential of each individual.
 These therapy programmes will reinforce and recognise each individual’s talents and strengths rather than their so called weakness / deficit areas.
 Over time, we expect that a high proportion of people will become familiar with and be able to use the strategies independently.

 It is important to remember that although different therapy approaches have been known to work for some people with a learning disability and/or autism spectrum conditions, all may have not been evaluated on a long-term basis.
 Therefore, the autism therapy methods may generate varying levels of success with different patients.